Physics-Informed Neural Networks for Multi-Phase Flow in Porous Media Considering Dual Shocks and Interphase Solubility: Implementation and training results

 \section{Implementation and training results}

-This section presents the results of applying the PINN framework to address both forward and inverse problems.
-The neural network structure utilized here is simple and straightforward, featuring an input layer with two neurons (for spatial and temporal inputs), eight hidden layers with 20 neurons each, and a single-neuron output layer (for the solution).
-Model hyperparameters are initialized using the Xavier method and optimized with the Adam optimizer \citep{kingma2014adam}.
-The entire implementation was carried out with TensorFlow 2.x.
+This section presents the results of applying the PINN framework to both forward and inverse problems.
+The neural network structure utilized here was simple and straightforward, featuring an input layer with two neurons (for spatial and temporal inputs), eight hidden layers with 20 neurons each, and a single-neuron output layer (for the solution).
+The entire implementation was carried out with TensorFlow 2.x, and we employed the \verb|keras.models.Sequential()| method for PINN model development, initializing hyperparameters with the Xavier method and optimizing with the Adam optimizer. \verb|tf.GradientTape()| was used to compute gradients of the solution with respect to time and space for PDE residues, as well as gradients of the loss concerning model hyperparameters for PINN training.
+The typical runtime for a case on a T4 GPU system in Google Colab ranged from 10 to 20 minutes.